 Strategies

 Educate stakeholders in the types of transportation funding available, how they can be used, what they are currently funding, and opportunities for additional funding for transportation.
+[DCDHS Transportation Coordinator]

 Provide methods, formulas, or calculation transparency of the allocation of existing funding each year as determined by ridership demand, not equal funding for all.
+[DCDHS Transportation Coordinator]

 Explore contracting with alternative vendors such as Assisted Living Facilities, Boys & Girls Clubs, Senior Focal Points, and others with vehicles to increase vehicle pool and availability for group rides.
+[DCDHS Transportation Coordinator]

 Title IIIC: Nutrition Program & Person-Centered Services Goal—Malnutrition